sarahmackenzie015/lmc2700/README.md

         -3 menu options: Templates, Add Your Own, and About (I figure for like our names and about the project)
         -simple modal appears when an option is clicked (although they currently all trigger the same modal)
   - saves old frames (can be accessed with L and R arrow keys)
+  - view the entire flipbook in a series once all done
+      - add timing intervals so that it looks like a real flipbook

  # TODO: